Cluckhead/Bang/README.md

 These files define the structure and presentation of the web pages using HTML and Jinja2 templating.

 *   **`base.html`:** The main layout template.
 Includes the common structure (doctype, head, Bootstrap CSS/JS, navbar, main content block, script block).
 Other templates extend this base.
 Linked JS: `static/js/main.js`.
 *   **`index.html`:** The dashboard page.
 Extends `base.html`.
 Displays links to metric detail pages and a summary table of the latest 'Change Z-Scores' across all funds and time-series metrics.
+Includes links to the Securities Check page and the Get Data API simulation page.
 *   **`metric_page_js.html`:** The detail page for a specific time-series metric.
 Extends `base.html`.
 Displays the metric name, latest date, and warnings for missing data.
 Contains a `<script id="chartData">` tag where Flask embeds JSON data.
 An empty `<div id="chartsArea">` serves as the container where `main.js` (via `chartRenderer.js`) dynamically renders tables and charts for each fund code.
 Requires `Chart.js`.
 *   **`securities_page.html`:** Displays the table of security-level checks.
 Extends `base.html`.
     *   Includes a search bar to filter securities by name (submits via GET).